 Her work has been supported and published widely including by Sundance, The New York Times, The Studio Museum of Harlem, New Museum, New Inc, Nokia Bell Labs, MIT Media Lab’s Space Exploration Initiative, New York Magazine, Forbes, The Ford Foundation, Pioneer Works, The National Endowment for the Arts, Museum of Modern Art, and more.

 She has consulted and juried for a variety of institutions including Apple, NYC Department of Education, Magnum Foundation, The Knight Foundation, IxDA NYC, and Creative Capital.

 She’s also published writing on A.I., Radical Technoculture for Racial Equity, Omni-Speciliazed Design Practices, Speculative Equitable Futures, Building Afrocentric Technoculture and Community, and more.

 Rapid Response Project

-For Rapid Response, Melenciano is working on a prototype for a 3D rendered online interactive environment via webex titled üT¨u that aims to use experimental pedagogy guided by biomimicry philosophy, indigenous ancestral intelligence, speculative design, and whole systems practices for new forms of gathering, exploring, and experiencing the web. üT¨u simulates a utopian society rooted in natural intelligence, and is designed to be a digital render of a potential future that advances society for more equitable, humane, and sustainable ecological orientations.
+For Rapid Response, Melenciano worked on a prototype for a 3D rendered online interactive environment via webex titled üT¨u that aims to use experimental pedagogy guided by biomimicry philosophy, indigenous ancestral intelligence, speculative design, and whole systems practices for new forms of gathering, exploring, and experiencing the web. üT¨u simulates a utopian society rooted in natural intelligence, and is designed to be a digital render of a potential future that advances society for more equitable, humane, and sustainable ecological orientations.